altocodenl/tagaway/readme.md

 ### Todo before launch

-- Formats.
-   - New video formats.
+- New video formats, test:
-      - Convert videos from other formats into mp4.
-Use vid field.
-      - Delete mp4 videos when deleting file.
-      - When getting mp4 version of videos, if pending, don't serve.
-Also exclude from query.
-If errored, don't remove from query, show them broken.
-      - Add query parameter to route so that mp4 can be asked (vs downloading original).
-      - Change client to ask for either original video or mp4 for viewing.
+   - Upload.
+   - See pending status in previews when opening them.
+   - Reproduce video.
+   - Download original video.

 - Reimplement select all after changes to client.